farmera/sare_grant/spectral_indices.md

 ###### Figure 2.
 Spectral signature showing behavior of healthy (green), stressed (red), nitrogen deficient (yellow), and necrotic (purple).

 Like other leafy green plants, sugarcane specifically absorbs the blue and red bands for photosynthesis.
 In __Figure 2__ all
 spectral lines (except in necrotic plants) reveal a characteristic bump in the green band relative to the red and blue wavelengths, indicating that green light is reflected away.
-Sugarcane's spongy mesophyll is nearly transparent to infrared radiation thus very little NIR is reflected by the outer portion of the leaf.
+In the right-hand portion of the curve nearly all of the NIR light is reflected Sugarcane's spongy mesophyll is nearly transparent to infrared radiation thus very little NIR is reflected by the outer portion of the leaf.
 Mesophyll tissue and cavities within the leaf scatter the radiation either upward (reflection) or downward (transmission).

 ![](img/cane-reflect.png)